Katie Price: Driving offences

+Other incidents

 In August 2003 Price was arrested following an incident in July 2003 for an alleged assault at a nightclub in Birmingham.
-No further action was taken by the police into the incident.
+No further action was taken by the police.

-In 2006, Joanne Hillman, a nanny employed by Price, was charged with benefit fraud.
+In 2006 Joanne Hillman, a nanny employed by Price, was charged with benefit fraud.
 Hillman was initially tried in 2007 and Price was subsequently summoned to give evidence.
-As a result of media reporting, the trial collapsed.
-Hillman was retried in 2008 but no evidence was offered and Hillman was acquitted.
+As a result of media reporting, however, the trial collapsed.
+Hillman was retried in 2008 but no evidence was offered and she was acquitted.

-In September 2009 Price claimed that she had previously been raped by a "famous celebrity", although she had not reported the incident.
+In September 2009 Price said that she had previously been raped by a "famous celebrity", although she had not reported the incident.
 Price said that she would "absolutely never" reveal who the attacker was.
 Surrey Police stated that they had not contacted Price: "No allegation of rape has been made and Miss Price will not be making a statement to police".

+In June 2013 Price was granted planning permission to convert a barn in the grounds of her home into a permanent structure for the nanny of her son Harvey.
+The application was reportedly described as 'sneaky' by the local Parish Council, after the structure was originally listed as temporary before later being applied to be a permanent structure.

-In March 2018 Price was carjacked and robbed while filming in South Africa.
+In March 2018 Price was carjacked and robbed while filming in Swaziland.
 In September 2022, she further reported that she had been raped during the incident.

-In November 2019, Price declared bankruptcy.
-Her debts were listed as totalling more than £3.5 million.
-In August 2018, Price had a bankruptcy hearing at the High Court hearing which was adjourned to give her three months to pay off her debts through an individual voluntary arrangement.
+By her own account, she attempted suicide after the incident.